Pay bond invoice

 Mostro message to the taker

-The rumor's content has the same shape as pay-invoice; only the action discriminator differs:
+The message's content has the same shape as pay-invoice; only the action discriminator differs:

 [